Symphony for Organ No. 5: Final movement

+Many organists play it at a very fast tempo whereas Widor preferred a more controlled articulation to be involved.
+He recorded the piece, at St. Sulpice in his eighty-ninth year; the tempo used for the Toccata is quite slow.

 Following Widor's example, other composers adopted this style of toccata as a popular genre in French Romantic organ music, including notable examples from Eugène Gigout, Léon Boëllmann, Louis Vierne, Henri Mulet, and Marcel Dupré.